The Board of Veterans Appeals: Preparing for Success

 Avoid these frequent errors when appealing to the BVA:

-- Focus on New & Relevant Evidence: For Supplemental Claims or BVA Evidence/Hearing dockets, provide evidence the VA hasn’t seen before that directly addresses the denial.
-IMOs are particularly effective.
+• Focus on New & Relevant Clinical Evidence: For BVA Evidence/Hearing dockets, provide clinical evidence the VA hasn’t seen before that directly addresses the medical reasons for denial.
+IMOs are particularly effective for documenting complex conditions.

-- Prepare Thoroughly: Whether submitting evidence or preparing for a hearing, meticulous preparation is key.
-Ensure all documents are submitted on time and correctly.
-Rehearse testimony for clarity and impact.
+• Prepare Thoroughly: Whether submitting evidence or preparing for a hearing, meticulous documentation is key.
+Ensure all medical documents are submitted on time.

 7. What to Expect During and After the Hearing